 On this website you’ll find information on outdoor activities in the Upper Valley of the Connecticut River, as well as long distance hiking on the Long Trail (LT) in Vermont, and the Appalachian Trail (AT) from Georgia to Maine.

-The Ottauquechee Section, one of 14 chapters of the GMC, is located around the Connecticut Upper Valley in Vermont and New Hampshire.
+The Upper Valley Ottauquechee Section, one of 14 chapters of the GMC, is located around the Connecticut Upper Valley in Vermont and New Hampshire.
 At well over 300 members, we are one of the largest and most active GMC sections in the State.
 We maintain the AT from Killington to the Connecticut River.

 The “O” Section supports a group of hiking and outdoors organizations in the Upper Valley, which are represented by the Upper Valley Trails Alliance (UVTA)

 We would especially like to attract families with kids.
 Some other GMC Sections have Young Adventurers Clubs, and that is a future goal for us as well.
 In the meantime, here is a useful link: Hiking with Kids.

 In June 2018 our Section hosted the Annual Meeting of the Green Mt.
 Club at the Hulbert Outdoor Center on Lake Morey in Fairlee, VT.
 We arranged the wonderful venue, were very involved with planning and and helping with the event.
 We also led many local outings for the attendees.